Priorities For Building A Better System

 Bonus: Chasing that “last 5%”

-Without drastic changes to your system, or gear, to explore other avenues, there’s simply not much you can really do to push your system further towards that desire for “perfection.”
+Without drastic changes to your room or the gear in your system to explore other avenues, there’s simply not much you can really do to push your system further towards that desire for “perfection.”
 Sometimes you just need to “put the brush down” and enjoy the destination of your long journey.